Swedemon/MzFightReporter/README.md

    1. Choose the option: Bot Chat Token
    1. Authorize.
       - Note: You can manage these connections at https://www.twitch.tv/settings/connections
-1. Copy the provided 'ACCESS TOKEN'.
+1. Copy the provided 'Access Token'.
 1. In the UI click on the 'Settings' tab and enter the below settings.
 Click Apply to save.
       1. Set the value of 'Twitch Channel Name' to your main channel name.
-      1. Set the value of 'Twitch Bot Token' to the copied ACCESS TOKEN.
+      1. Set the value of 'Twitch Bot Token' to the copied access token.
 - Note: To disable the twitch bot revert 'Twitch Channel Name' back to empty.
 ## Sneak Peek
 <p align="center"><img height="450" src="https://i.imgur.com/OeQPypv.png"/></p>